MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 ## Clients (Devices and the Server)

 ## Ownership
+TODO - What is the entity's relationship to the server upon instantiation?
+How does the local script affect the entity?
+Explain the involvement of a manager (server objects that delegate ownership of entities that should be locally owned) Explain framerate(cycle speed?) changes between local and server Explain the relationship of local to server modules and wired references Link to network/codeblock events
+Maybe ownership cleanup tip (transfer to server on exit world during edit)

 !!! danger Ownership does not cascade to children
     When you transfer ownership of an entity the ownership is _not_ automatically transferred for the children (nor their children).
 If you want children to be transferred as well then you must manually transfer ownership of everything you care about.